 - Notify your mortgage company of the fire.

 Professional Fire Damage Cleanup

 They can also rebuild your home with reconstruction services, handling any contracting or handiwork needed to fully restore your home to its original condition.
-Everything from cleaning jewelry to removing that horrible smoke odor, you can count on ServiceMaster of Hattiesburg to give you the peace of mind you deserve after suffering through a fire.
+Everything from cleaning jewelry to removing that horrible smoke odor, you can count on ServiceMaster to give you the peace of mind you deserve after suffering through a fire.